11 Benefits of Learning a Musical Instrument: Why You Should Try

-Hearing an audience applaud for your performance is also positive affirmation and encouragement for any age.
+Hearing an audience applaud your performance is also a positive affirmation and source of encouragement for anyone of any age.

 7. Bring Happiness into Life

 Music = happiness.
 Well, maybe not when you’re first learning.
-But once you get the hang of it, it’s a great stress reliever and sure to put a smile on everyone’s face.
+But once you get the hang of it, it’s a great stress reliever that’s sure to put a smile on everyone’s face.

-It can also connect your family together if multiple people take up playing an instrument.
+It can also bring your family together if multiple people take up playing an instrument.